anahom20/leukemia_classification/README.md

 # Testing / Retraining

-When running on google collab, download and copy this zip into your google drive to run cds_project_Patching.ipynb and CDS_SVM_+_VLM.ipynb.
-Additionally for CDS_SVM_+_VLM.ipynb also paste the .csv files into content of google collab.
+When running on google collab, download and copy this zip into your google drive to run [cds_project_Patching.ipynb] and [CDS_SVM_+_VLM.ipynb].
+Additionally for [CDS_SVM_+_VLM.ipynb] also paste the .csv files into content of google collab.
 Alternatively you can modify the filepaths.

 # Results

 ## Without Validation [best_vlm_model_no_validation.pth]

 ### Classification Report

 | Class                     | Precision | Recall | F1-score | Support |